- Pest Management

 There are currently 120 Master Gardeners in the Tooele County Master Gardener Association.
 There are also 50 Master Gardener students presently enrolled in the 2009-2011 Master Gardener Class.
 Master Gardeners are a vital part of the Tooele County horticulture programs.
 Their enthusiasm and willingness to serve is truly an asset to our community.

-We are currently holding the 2013 Master Gardener Class.
+We have just completed the 2013 Master Gardener Class.
 For information on upcoming classes and events go to the Tooele Extension Calendar or call us at (435)277-2400.

 CONTINUING EDUCATION OPPORTUNITIES